cryptome/FinTech_HW_one/README.md

 - Mallers has created a company that leverages the Bitcoin network and all its resourses - he famously states: "How many MIT researchers are working cryptography for the Paypal monetary network?"
 Strike in conjunction with Bitcoin provide a more inclusive and open monetary network.
 No closed network can ever compete.

-- Strike quickly gaining popularity as it only charges 0.3% for brokering BTC trades, as opposed to industry leaders such as Coinbase that charges up to 3.99% for buying or selling Bitcoin.
+- Strike is quickly gaining popularity as it only charges 0.3% for brokering BTC trades, as opposed to industry leaders such as Coinbase that charges up to 3.99% for buying or selling Bitcoin.

 - Mallers anticipates to further lower its fees for brokering BTC trades to 0.1% in the next few months as its volume grows.